Chatty Cathy: Clothing

 In 1960, two outfits were available for the Chatty Cathy doll.
 One was a blue dress with a white eyelet overblouse, panties, crinoline, blue shoes and white socks; the other was a red velvet headband, red sunsuit with a red pinafore with an overskirt of white voile, red shoes and white socks.
 Other accessories included a story and comic book, shoehorn, and a paper wrist tag that was also a numbered warranty card.
 The doll and its accompanying accessories were advertised at less than $20.

 In 1961, the red Chatty Cathy dress was discontinued, replaced by a pink and white striped dress with a white pinafore called "Pink Peppermint Stick", which was available until 1964.
-Also in 1961, six extra outfits were made separately available, with names like "Party Dress", "Nursery School Dress", "Sleepytime Pajamas", "Playtime Shorts set", and "Party Coat".
+Also in 1961, six extra outfits were made separately available, including "Party Dress", "Nursery School Dress", "Sleepytime Pajamas", "Playtime Shorts set", and "Party Coat".
 The outfits "Sunday Visit Dress" and "Sunny Day Capri Short set" came out in 1963.

 Production history

 In 1962, Mattel licensed its proprietary voice mechanism and licensed the Chatty Cathy doll to the Dee & Cee Toy Company of Canada.
 Dee & Cee, known as Mattel Canada by 1964, produced several Canadian versions of the dolls.
 Though made from the original American molds, there was a notable difference in the Canadian dolls' materials: the vinyl had a slightly glossier look, the doll's eyebrows had a higher/thinner arch on the forehead, and a different type of eye was used.
 These differences account for the higher prices of some Canadian Chattys among collectors.
 Some of the doll's phrases were different, reflecting cultural differences between Canada and the United States.
 These differences also made the doll suitable for export to other English-speaking countries.
 Dee & Cee's models had the same 11-18 phrases as the American Chatty Cathys.

 Dee & Cee was rumored to have sold a French-speaking Chatty Cathy, though the doll recording gives her name as "Carola".
-According to Chatty Cathy reseller Kathy Scott, alterations made to original Canadian Chattys make it difficult to identify which original Canadian Chatty Cathys are original French-speaking "Carola" Chatty dolls, if any.
+According to Chatty Cathy reseller Kathy Scott, alterations made to original Canadian Chatty Cathys make it difficult to identify which original Canadian Chatty Cathys are original French-speaking "Carola" Chatty dolls, if any.

 Chatty Cathy, as well as Chatty Baby and Tiny Chatty Baby, were redesigned and reissued by Mattel in 1970.
-The dolls were completely different in appearance to earlier Chatty dolls.
+The dolls were completely different in appearance from earlier Chatty dolls.
 Maureen McCormick, who had appeared in Chatty Cathy television commercials with future Brady Bunch co-star Eve Plumb in the 1960s, provided the voice of the new Chatty Cathy doll, which was sold for two years.
 All three new dolls had painted eyes, not the go-to-sleep version.